checkedc/checkedc-clang/README.md

 ## We are hiring!

-We have a senior software engineer position [available](https://careers.microsoft.com/us/en/job/509507/Senior-Software-Engineer).
+We have a Principal Software Engineer position [available](https://careers.microsoft.com/us/en/job/559081/Principal-Software-Engineer).
 We are looking for someone wih compiler and language implementation experience who is passionate about making software more secure and reliable.

 ## Trying out Checked C